-Killam's Ontario portfolio, which accounted for 21.3% of apartment NOI in 2022, is subject to rent control.
-Rental rate increases were capped at 1.2% in 2022 and are capped at 2.5% in 2023.
+Killam's Ontario portfolio, accounting for 22.8% of apartment NOI, is subject to rent control.
+Rental rate increases are capped at 2.5% for 2024.
 However, property owners can move rents to market on a unit-by-unit basis as they become vacant.
 Rent control also does not apply to new construction in Ontario completed after November 25, 2018.
+Of Killam's 3,980 apartment units in Ontario, 903 units (23%) were built after 2018 and therefore do not have rent control restrictions.
+Ontario also has rent control for MHCs.